samuelcaldas/ninjatrader_docs/support/helpguides/nt8/considerations_for_compiled_assemblies.md

 ## Adding XAML and Other Files Into a DLL
 When [exporting a compiled assembly](export.md) through NinjaTrader, no additional resource files can be added.
 There are two ways around this.
-The first is to export the DLL from NinjaTrader, then open the exported .zip file, add any additional files, and re\-zip the archive, but this will result in your resource files being fully accessible to end users.
+The first is to export the DLL from NinjaTrader, then open the exported .zip file, add any additional files, and re-zip the archive, but this will result in your resource files being fully accessible to end users.
 The second and recommended approach is to use a fully featured IDE such as Visual Studio to build your DLL's.

 For more information on how to accomplish this with Visual Studio, see the "AddOn Development Environment" section of the [AddOn Development Overview](addon_development_overview.md) page.
 Although the page focuses on AddOn development, the sample project it provides can be used to develop other NinjaScript types, as well.

 ## Exporting custom drawing tools as assembly / DLL
 When planning to distribute your custom drawing tools via assemblies, please understand it's paramount that you implement your own Draw. method to allow the drawing tool getting called programmatically by other NinjaScript objects.

-The NinjaTrader default drawing tools would implement this via a partial class, for example you would see \-
+The NinjaTrader default drawing tools would implement this via a partial class, for example you would see -

 | ns Default NinjaTrader drawing tool Draw. method handling |